nick-ducker/T2A1/README.md

       end
     ```

     In terms of Big-O notation, both of these search methods are relatively low complexity, especially when contrasted with the sorting algorithms.
-However there are differences between the two search methods desribed above.
+However there are differences between the two search methods described above.

     The linear search has a Big-O complexity of O(n), so the complexity increases linearly with the number of elements given to it.
 It will take 100 times longer to iterate over 1,000 elements as it would 10.
 As we can see, this is fine up to a point, but if we're working with large datasets this can become an issue.

     This is where the binary search can shine.
 As long as the array is sorted then the binary search has a complexity of O(log n). log n is basically the opposite to exponential growth.
 Exponential means that with every operation our workload increases by double or more.
 Logarithmic is the opposite, meaning our workload will be at least halved on each operation.
 Looking at the code above, we can see that the binary search function quite literally halves our array each time it performs our method.
 This results in a logarithmic runtime, and can be easily visualised as a curve on a graph that starts steep, then flattens out as time goes on.

     With large datasets, this can be powerful.
-If we have a dataset of 10,000 datapoints, and we double this to 20,000, a O(log n) function like a binary search will only take one extra operation to reach the same complexity as the same method run with 10,000 datapoints.
+If we have a dataset of 10,000 data points, and we double this to 20,000, a O(log n) function like a binary search will only take one extra operation to reach the same complexity as the same method run with 10,000 data points.
 Very cool.

   <details>
     <summary>Resources</summary>